epignosisx/vcr.net/README.md

     public HomeControllerTest(WebApplicationFactory<SampleWebApp.Startup> factory)
     {
+        //The directory created should be included in source control
-        var dirInfo = new System.IO.DirectoryInfo("../../../cassettes"); //3 levels up to get to the root of the test project _vcr = new VCR(new FileSystemCassetteStorage(dirInfo));
+        //to allow future test runs to be playbacked and not recorded. var dirInfo = new System.IO.DirectoryInfo("../../../cassettes"); //3 levels up to get to the root of the test project _vcr = new VCR(new FileSystemCassetteStorage(dirInfo));